we visit Northumberland and share our favourite finds

 Eat: If you’re planning a day trip to Holy Island, the Pilgrims Coffee House (above) is a perfect stop-off to refuel.
-Serving their very own coffee (roasted in a yurt out back!), this inviting cafe serves the finest coffee and cakes around.
+Serving their very own coffee (roasted in a yurt out back!), this inviting cafe also serves the finest cakes.

-Once a Viking stronghold, the popular market town of Hexham sits in the heart of the Tyne valley – marking the midway point between east and west.
-Its mixture of historic stone buildings and cobbled streets, alongside more modern developments, make it a vibrant and varied destination.
+Once a Viking stronghold, the popular market town of Hexham sits in the heart of the Tyne valley.
+Its mixture of historic stone buildings, cobbled streets and modern developments, make it a vibrant place.

-See: Just a stone’s throw from some of the best preserved sections of Hadrian’s Wall, Hexham is ideally located for visits and walks along this historic Roman fortification it’s the perfect base.
+See: Just a stone’s throw from some of the best preserved sections of Hadrian’s Wall, Hexham is ideally located.
+If you’re looking to walk along this historic Roman fortification it’s the perfect base.

 Eat: Hexham plays host to a full market every Tuesday and Saturday – so why not stock up on local delicacies and produce, and cook up a storm in your very own home away from home?
 The Farmer’s Market takes place every second and fourth Saturday of the month – find great local producers such as The Moody Baker, above.

 While not technically within the confines of Northumberland, the cosmopolitan city of Newcastle upon Tyne isn’t far from the county border and has numerous historical ties with Northumberland – making it an essential stop on any trip to the region.